What is PIAS?

 Part 2 – A quantitative overview of the PIAS system [PDF, 1.9 MB]

 Part 3 – Network analysis [PDF, 2.4 MB]

 Part 4 – Research highlights and recommendations [PDF, 1.3 MB]

 PIAS has developed a new video raising awareness and showcasing careers in the primary industry advisory sector.
 The video has been launched by Agriculture and Investment Services, in collaboration with the Opportunity Grows Here campaign.

 The video tells the story of farm adviser Ash Phillips.
 It provides insight into the diverse role of a farm adviser while showing how further study in the agricultural sector can lead to greater career opportunities.

-National certification scheme for farm environment plan advisers
+Strategy to replace certification scheme for advisers

 MPI provides regional seminars and events where advisers can get together and learn about important issues in the primary sector.